 Currently, bikeways and sidewalks are provided in only a few areas outside Wild Dunes.
 These existing bikeway/sidewalk facilities are not interconnected and some are in need of repair.
 There is a recognized need to fund bikeways and sidewalks to facilitate non-vehicular traffic on the island to reduce vehicular/pedestrian/bike conflicts.
-Various projects are underway in the Charleston area including a bike route that will connect the Isle of Palms to downtown Charleston and ultimately Folly Beach
+Various projects have recently-been undertaken are underway in the Charleston area including the Battery-to-Beach a bike route that will-connects the Isle of Palms to downtown Charleston and ultimately Folly Beach.